MarkBroerkens/CarND-Vehicle-Detection/README.md

 * Histogram of oriented gradients

 ## Histograms of Color
-The combinations of parameters and its impact on the test accuracy is claculated in test `test_01_train_histogram()` of [test_train.py](https://github.com/MarkBroerkens/CarND-Vehicle-Detection/blob/master/tests/test_train.py)
+The combinations of parameters and its impact on the test accuracy is calculated in test `test_01_train_histogram()` of [test_train.py](https://github.com/MarkBroerkens/CarND-Vehicle-Detection/blob/master/tests/test_train.py)

 | Number of features | Color space | Numer of bins | Test Accuracy |
 | -----------------------|---------------|------------------|------------------|